th2-net/th2-infra-operator/README.md

 ## Release notes

 ### 4.7.0
-+ Improved clean rubbish from RabbitMQ on start.
-This function enabled by default
++ Improved clean rubbish from RabbitMQ on start to delete only redundant resources.
+  `cleanUpOnStart` is enabled by default
 + Migrated to th2 plugin `0.1.1`

 + Updated: